nicolasleger/https-everywhere/CONTRIBUTING.md

 - `rule`: a specific regex rewrite that is applied for all matching `targets` within the same `ruleset`.
 There may be many `rules` within any given `ruleset`.
 - `target`: a FQDN which may include a wildcard specified by `*.` on the left side, which `rules` are applied to.
 There may be many `targets` within any given `ruleset`.
 - `test`: a URL for which a request is made to ensure that the rewrite is working properly.
-There may be many `tests` within any givin `ruleset`.
+There may be many `tests` within any given `ruleset`.
 - `ruleset`: a scope in which `rules`, `targets`, and `tests` are contained.  `rulesets` usually are named after the entity which controls the group of `targets` contained in it.
-There is one `ruleset` per file within the s`rc/chrome/content/rules` directory.
+There is one `ruleset` per file within the `src/chrome/content/rules` directory.

 ## General Info